hallatore/MeshBlend-docs/Getting started/Settings.md

 - Default: `0`
 - Options:
    - `0`: Off
-   - `1`: No per tick budget restrictions
+   - `1`: Disable any per tick budget restrictions

 Used for offline cinematics like **Sequencer** where you want every mesh to be activated from the very first frame.
-Enabling this disabled the tick budget on the **MeshBlend Activator Actor**.
+Enabling this disables the tick budget on the **MeshBlend Activator Actor**.

 When using the **Movie Render Queue** you should always set `r.MeshBlend.DisableRestrictions 1`

 ## MeshBlend Activator Actor